County Elections Office Seeks Injunction Against Fart Joke

 Ellinwood refers to the part of the municipal code that might prompt Judge Timothy Cissna, in front of whom the matter will be debated, to issue a writ of mandate or injunction, which refers to material that is “false, misleading or inconsistent.”

-Reached by phone, Steve Chessin, president of Californians for Election Reform, said that at first blush the phrase, “insert fart smell here,” did not seem to be meet the criteria of being “false, misleading or inconsistent,” although he hastened to say this was only his personal opinion and he might revise it after reviewing the full pro-and-con rebuttals.
+Reached by phone, Steve Chessin, president of Californians for Electoral Reform, said that at first blush the phrase, “insert fart smell here,” did not seem to be meet the criteria of being “false, misleading or inconsistent,” although he hastened to say this was only his personal opinion and he might revise it after reviewing the full pro-and-con rebuttals.

 The Humboldt County Office of Elections sent us partial transcripts of the pro and con arguments (below).
 We will update with relevant material once we receive it.
 Ellinwood is pushing for a March 6 court date, when McClure will be back from Arizona, which will put the county just under the wire to distribute the pamphlets by deadline.